iksnae/book-tools/TESTING.md

 This will:
 1. Create necessary template directories and files if missing
 2. Check for required dependencies
-3. Build a sample book with PDF, EPUB, HTML, and MOBI formats
+3. Build a sample book with PDF, EPUB, HTML, MOBI, and DOCX formats
 4. Show detailed output of the build process

 ## Testing Specific Formats